-Too much caffeine later in the day = a blockage of adenosine = a lack of release of melatonin = sleep initiates but doesn’t start properly for a couple of hours.
+Too much caffeine later in the day equals a blockage of adenosine which leads to a lack of release of melatonin so sleep initiates but doesn’t start properly for a couple of hours.

 What about a dark room?
 Are all the standby lights off?

 We evolved sleeping under the stars or in dark caves.
-Because of this, we’re very sensitive to even the smallest light source.
-Even the smallest light in your room can effect the quality of your sleep.
+Because of this, we’re very sensitive to any kind of light source.
+Even the smallest light in your room can affect the quality of your sleep.

 Turn on all the night mode settings on your devices and remove all light sources in your room when it’s time to sleep.
 The darker the better.

 For more on sleep, Matthew Walker’s book, Why We Sleep, is the absolute gold standard.